GraysonCox/sddec20-05/NetworkMasterNode/README.md

 #### Starting

-Run `make start` script in this directory to run the applications in the background.
+Run `make start` in this directory to run the applications in the background.

 #### Stopping

-Run `make stop` to stop the Docker containers.
+Run `make stop` in this directory to stop the Docker containers.

 ## Other Notes